ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch1-first-program.md

 `https://<your-github-account>.github.io/<repository-name>`.

 It won't be much of game yet, only a purple background.
-But you have delivered early and the project is configured for continuous delivery.
-Every time you add functionality to the game and push the code to GitHub you will be able to play the latest version of the game on the web.
+But you have delivered early, and the project is configured for continuous delivery.
+Every time you add functionality to the game and push the code to GitHub, you will be able to play the latest version of the game on the web.
 In the next chapter things will start to move!